Scholarship Winners

 After much consideration, I’m excited to announce the recipients of this year’s scholarship!
 Please join me in congratulating:

-🎨 Urszula RadwanI wish we could offer scholarships to everyone who applied.
+🎨 Marie ZeiglerI wish we could offer scholarships to everyone who applied.
 If you weren’t selected this time, please know this isn’t a reflection of your talent or potential.
 I’ll be offering more opportunities in the future and would love to see you in Drawn to Art.

 Thank you again for sharing your story with us.
 Keep creating, keep exploring, and know that your artistic voice matters!